 Advanced degree in social sciences or interdisciplinary fields, public health, student affairs, or other relevant field.
 Experience working with college students in a student life setting.Preferred Education, Experience and Skills:

 Advanced degree in social sciences or interdisciplinary fields, public health, student affairs, or other relevant field.
 Experience working with college students in a student life setting.Required Skill/ability 5:

 Appreciation and respect for principles of diversity, equity, and inclusion.
 Ability to engage with diverse individuals (age, gender, nationality, race/ethnicity, profession, sexual orientation, etc.).Posting Position Title:

 Assistant Director 2Required Skill/ability 3:

 Demonstrated effectiveness in establishing and maintaining collaborative working relationships with supervisors, colleagues, and students from a diversity of backgrounds.Work Week:

 Standard (M-F equal number of hours per day) University Job Title:

-Bachelor's degree in a related field and four years of related experience or an equivalent combination of education and experience.
+Minimum requirement of Bachelor's Degree in related field and three years of experience or an equivalent combination of education and related experience.